jp-zuniga/wally/README.md

 Currently, `wally` fully supports [Catppuccin](https://catppuccin.com), [Dracula](https://draculatheme.com/), [Gruvbox](https://github.com/morhetz/gruvbox), [Rosé Pine](https://rosepinetheme.com), and many more popular color palettes!

 If your favorite one isn't available yet, it can be easily added to the [`themes`](src/wally/themes) module.
-If you're interested, you can find the relevant documentation [here](docs/new-themes.md).
+You can find the relevant documentation [here](docs/new-themes.md).
 PRs with your favorite color palettes are welcome!

 ## Development

-If you're interested in extending, fixing, or improving `wally`, you'll need to clone this repo and install the packages listed in [`shell.nix`](./shell.nix).
+If you're interested in extending, fixing, or improving `wally`, you'll need to clone this repository and install the packages listed in [`shell.nix`](./shell.nix).
 For `nix` users, this is as simple as running `nix-shell shell.nix`.

 For everyone else, make sure you've installed the latest version of Rust using [`rustup`](https://rustup.rs/).

-> `bacon`, `cargo-bump`, and `clippy` are technically optional – all you really need is a working `rustup` installation – but they'll make your life a lot easier.

 ## Acknowledgements